tensorflow/swift/Usage.md

   <img src="docs/images/Usage-Playground.png?raw=true" alt="Playground running Swift for TensorFlow."/>
 </span>

-Note: Xcode Playgrounds are a great interactive environment for prototyping code, but they often hang or crash.
+**Note:** Xcode Playgrounds are a great interactive environment for prototyping code, but they often hang or crash.
 If that happens, try restarting Xcode.
 There are some documented bugs regarding Swift for TensorFlow and Playgrounds.
-If you discover a new bug, please create an issue.
+If you discover a new bug, please file an issue.